jazzypants1989/jessquery/README.md

 const fadeIn = [{ opacity: 0 }, { opacity: 1 }] // WAAPI keyframes
 const fadeOut = [{ opacity: 1 }, { opacity: 0 }] // WAAPI keyframes
 const oneSecond = { duration: 1000 } // WAAPI options

-buttons
-  .addClass("btn")
-  .wait(1000)
-  .attach(
+const animatedText = $$(".animated-text") // $$ ≈ querySelectorAll, use $ for querySelector

+animatedText
+  .addClass("special")
+  .wait(1000) // Will not appear for one second .toggle("hidden")
+  .text(
     `<p>
-      "These buttons will animate in 2 seconds.
-They will fade in and out twice then disappear."
+      In two seconds, every element matching the 'animated-text' class will fade in and out twice then disappear.
     </p>`
   )
   .wait(2000)